artoo-corporation/D2-Cloud/contracts.md

 - `owner` role is immutable and assigned automatically to first user

 ### 📱 App Quota System
-Plan-based limits on the number of applications per account:
+Plan-based limits on the number of **published** applications per account:
 - **Free**: 1 app, **Essentials**: 5 apps, **Pro**: 25 apps, **Enterprise**: 1000 apps
-- Quota enforced during policy publishing (not drafting)
+- **Drafts are unlimited** - create as many draft policies as needed for any app
+- **Quota enforced only during publishing** - when publishing a draft for a **new app name** that has never been published before
+- **Updates allowed** - republishing/updating existing published apps doesn't count against quota
 - Clear error messages and SDK guidance for quota exceeded scenarios

 ### 🔐 Frontend Policy Publishing